aditya43/aws/README.md

     * AWS Services
 - Can put logs from CloudTrail into CloudWatch Logs.
 - If a resource is deleted in AWS, **look into CloudTrail first!**

+### Introduction To Messaging
+- When we start deploying multiple applications, they will inevitably need to communicate with one another.
+- There are 2 patterns of application communication:
+    * Synchronous Communication: **Application To Application**.
+    * Asynchronous / Event Based: **Application To Queue To Application**.
+- Synchronous communication between applications can be problematic if there are sudden spikes of traffic.
+- It's better to **decouple** your applications and scale **decoupled applications** individually.
+- Asynchronous communication between applications can be achieved by:
+    * `SQS`: Queue model.
+    * `SNS`: Pub/Sub model.
+    * `Kinesis`: Real-time streaming model.
+    * **These services can scale independently from our application.**